prasadloki/catdog-classifier/README.md

 3. The app will open in your browser at `http://localhost:8501`

+4. After launching the app, click the **"Prepare & Train"** button to start downloading data and training the model (this may take a few minutes).
+Once trained, you can upload an image for classification.

 ---

 ## 🧠 Model Info

+- The model is trained live using a button click in the Streamlit app
+- Training uses the Cats vs Dogs dataset from TensorFlow's official source
-- The app uses a pretrained model saved as `model.h5`
+- The model is stored in memory using `st.session_state` and not saved to disk
-- Make sure `model.h5` is present in the same directory as the script
-- Model is loaded using TensorFlow/Keras and performs binary classification (cat vs dog)

 ---